7 MCP Tools to Supercharge Your AI Agent

 The goal: Reduce context switching and administrative overhead so you can focus on coding.

-Here's where everything comes together.
-The most powerful use of MCPs isn't individual tools—it's combining them into workflows.
+This is where everything comes together.
+The real power of MCPs isn't any single tool.
+It's combining them into workflows.

 1. You: "Implement authentication with OAuth"